isaiahcolson/watchlist-client/README.md

 # Watch Later
 'Watch Later' is a web app for users to track movies and shows that they want to add to their watch list.

+The back end watchlist api can be referenced through [this repo](https://git.generalassemb.ly/colsonisaiah/watchlist-api).
 <!-- TODO add link to final deployed project -->
+[Here]() is the final deployed project on Heroku.